 How Much Water Do You Need in an Emergency?

 It’s easy to underestimate what the need will be when it arises.
 All too often, people employ a water storage plan without really considering how things will be when it really gets rough.
-While you may set aside a large container of water, will it really be enough?
+While you may set aside a large water container, will it be enough?
 This is a critical question that needs to be carefully evaluated.

 One Gallon Per Person Per Day

-A good rule of thumb is to have on hand one gallon per person per day.
+When planning for your emergency water storage, a good rule of thumb is to have one gallon per person per day on hand.
 To set yourself up for success, your water stores should consider at least three days to get you through the situation.

 This seems like a lot.
 After all, the average person only needs around a half gallon a day for drinking.
 So, what’s with the extra half gallon?

 The answer is sanitation.
-In an emergency situation, the need for proper hygiene often becomes more pronounced, so it’s highly important each person has enough water to keep themselves protected.
+In an emergency situation, the need for proper hygiene often becomes more pronounced, so each person must have enough water to keep themselves protected.
 Water may also be needed for cooking.

 Take Special Circumstances Into Consideration

-The one gallon per person per day rule is an excellent guideline as you create your emergency water plan.
+The one-gallon per person per day rule is an excellent guideline for creating your emergency water plan.
 However, it’s important you don’t overlook special circumstances that can become problematic when trouble arises.
 Certain populations and situations that should be factored into your planning include:

 - Nursing mothers